run-x/opta-docs/content/en/Modules/Azure/Environment/k8s-base.md

 date: 2021-07-21
 draft: false
 weight: 1
-description: Create base infrastructure that is packaged into Opta environments
+description: Creates base infrastructure that is packaged into Opta environments
 ---

 This module is responsible for all the base infrastructure we package into the Opta K8s environments.
 This includes: